braedon2/braedonmcdonald.ca/README.md

 Read the entire section before starting!
 These are the steps for setting up the project on a new machine or after a fresh git clone.

-* requires Python 3.12
+* requires Python 3.12 or higher
-* Install Live Server VS Code extension
 * run `python -m venv venv` to make a new virtual environment then run `source venv/bin/activate`
 * run `pyton -m pip install -r requirements.txt` in the root of the project
 * run `python -m pip install -e .` in the root of the project to install local website generation library such that the source can be edited